Tesla lifts Wall Street to close at record highs

-Financials (.SPSY), communication services (.SPLRC) and real estate (.SPLRCR) were among the leaders of the 11 S&P 500 sector indexes.
+The S&P 500 financials, communication services and real estate sector indexes each gained more than 0.8%.

-Tesla (TSLA.O) rallied and was a major contributor to gains in the S&P 500 and Nasdaq.
-CEO Elon Musk insisted in court on Monday he does not control Tesla, and he said he did not enjoy being the electric vehicle company’s chief executive as he took the stand to defend the company’s 2016 acquisition of SolarCity. read more
+Tesla rallied over 4% and was the top contributor to gains in the S&P 500 and Nasdaq.
+CEO Elon Musk insisted in court on Monday he does not control Tesla, and he said he did not enjoy being the electric vehicle company’s chief executive as he took the stand to defend the company’s 2016 acquisition of SolarCity.

-The S&P 500 banks index (.SPXBK) climbed ahead of quarterly earnings reports this week from major banks, including Goldman Sachs and JPMorgan on Tuesday.
-JPMorgan Chase (JPM.N) and Goldman Sachs (GS.N) rallied and helped drive the Dow to record highs.
+The S&P 500 banks index climbed 1.3% ahead of quarterly earnings reports this week from major banks, including Goldman Sachs and JPMorgan on Tuesday.
+JPMorgan Chase rose over 1% and Goldman Sachs rallied more than 2%, fueling the Dow’s gains.

 Investors will closely watch quarterly reports for early clues on the how long the U.S. economic recovery may last, with June-quarter earnings per share for S&P 500 companies expected to rise 66%, according to IBES data from Refinitiv.